About the sandbox technology

 Sandboxes analyze the behavior of an object as it executes, which makes them effective against malware that escapes static analysis.
 At the same time, compared to other behavior analysis designs, a sandbox is safer as it doesn’t risk running a suspicious object in the real business infrastructure.

-The sandbox monitors interaction of the explored process with the OS In suspicious cases, the sandbox goes deeper.
+- The sandbox monitors interaction of the explored process with the OS (about 30 thousands of different APIs are watched).
+In suspicious cases, the sandbox goes deeper.

 Object types that can be executed